North Carolina Association of Cooperative Extension Specialists – BYLAWS

 - Duties of the treasurer: The treasurer shall be responsible for collecting dues and keeping informed of the current membership.
 The treasurer shall pay bills and, in general, handle financial affairs of the association and maintain all records thereof.

 - Duties of the parliamentarian shall include advising the presiding officer on questions of parliamentary law and matters of procedure and shall chair the by-laws committee.
-According to the rotation schedule established by the North Carolina Federation of Cooperative Extension Specialists, the NCACES Parliamentarian shall serve as an official delegate at the annual meeting of the North Carolina Federation of Cooperative Extension Associations.
+According to the rotation schedule established by the Joint Council of Extension Professionals (JCEP), the NCACES Parliamentarian shall serve as an official delegate at the annual meeting of the Joint Council of Extension Professionals (JCEP).

-- Duties of the website coordinator shall include development, design and maintenance of the NCACES website and serve as an official delegate at the annual meeting of the North Carolina Federation of Cooperative Extension Associations.
+- Duties of the website coordinator shall include development, design and maintenance of the NCACES website and serve as an official delegate at the annual meeting of the Joint Council of Extension Professionals (JCEP).

 Section 2.
 The executive committee shall consist of said officers with the president serving as chairman.